MeanStudent/SimCLS_for_custom_dataset/README.md

-# SimCLS for custom dataset
+# SimCLS for custom dataset and experiment on paper titling task
 ---
 Train your own SimCLS scorer from strach using custom dataset